Techno-UWA/simple-voice-agent-web-app/voice-agent-app/README.md

 # simple-voice-agent-web-app
 Test of mic and speaker access on websites and on conversion of a nextjs website into a web app with mic an speaker capabilities and also of voice agent on the web app

+THIS MUST BE OPENED ON A CHROMIUM BROWSER as it relies on the webkit web speech api for transcription which is only available on certain browsers like Google Chrome

+This is a test project so may be left in only a pseudo complete state

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

 ## Getting Started